stevannetto/EFI-ASROCK-Z690M-ITX-AX/README.md

 ### Notes:

 - For CPU supporting E-cores you might want to tweak the SSDT sections in config.plist.
 - Both the integrated Intel AX wifi or Fenvi Broadcom cards should work with this EFI without modifications.
+If not using the Intel wifi / bluetooth card, you might want to disable the following Kexts: AirportItlwm, IntelBTPatcher, IntelBluetoothFirmware, BlueToolFixup.